terminusdb/terminusdb/README.md

 ### WOQL

-WOQL, the Web Object Query Language, allows you to seemlessly traverse the graph extracting graph fragments, nodes, tables or JSON-LD documents.
-The syntax itself is in JSON-LD, making the syntax a native data-structure in JavaScript, Python, and Prolog.
+WOQL, the Web Object Query Language, allows you to seamlessly traverse the graph extracting graph fragments, nodes, tables or JSON-LD documents.
+The syntax itself is in JSON-LD, making the syntax a native data structure in JavaScript, Python, and Prolog.

 The Syntax is documented [here](https://github.com/terminusdb/terminus-server/blob/master/docs/SYNTAX.md).